How It Works

 Buy verified impressions

-• Target by session-resolved vehicle segment
+• Target by vehicle make, model & MSRP tier

 • Set CPM, daypart, venue type, and geo

-• Creative serves across kiosk, mobile, in-car
+• Creative on kiosk, mobile & in-car

-• Closed-loop attribution post-session
+• Closed-loop AMC attribution post-session

-Protocol layer:OCPP 2.0.1OpenRTB 2.6VAST 4.2Amazon AMCIABCAT 2.0
+Protocol layer:·OCPP 2.0.1OpenRTB 2.6VAST 4.2Amazon AMCIABCAT 2.0

 For media buyers